cerberus-ab/get-mixed-content/README.md

 # Get mixed content
 Simple nodejs script for checking mixed content on https page.

+This is not a production ready code, just my simple script which helped me one day and which also can be a little example of using JavaScript.
+The script does not render document and does not process inline styles.. so, it should be the next iteration.

 ### Instruction
 Be sure you have node `>=6.0.0`, and then:
 ```